fivexl/terraform-aws-account-baseline/README.md

   - Terraform DynamoDB State Lock Table: Ensures state file locking to prevent conflicts during Terraform operations.
 - Access Logs Bucket: Sets up an S3 bucket for storing access logs, providing critical insights for security and compliance.
 - S3_baseline: Presets S3 buckets with encryption, versioning, and other best practices for secure data storage and management.
+- cmk_access_logs_bucket: Some logs, such as NLB access logs, cannot be encrypted using the default AWS-managed KMS key.
+Since we enforce encryption by default, we need an alternative location for these logs.
+This bucket serves as a dedicated repository for such access logs, ensuring they are stored securely.

 ## Usage
 This modular setup is designed for integration across all AWS accounts, providing a set of "base settings" for a consistent and secure environment.
 It can be customized to align with specific organizational needs and easily incorporated into your existing AWS infrastructure.